The next JN meeting will be on September 6.

 Why are we doing this?
 Well, first, it is fun!
 It is also a way to get you to learn about what is happening in the world around you.
 Most importantly though, it gives you a hands-on experience of how democracy, the UN, and government works in real life and how conflicting values and interests make compromise and cooperation so difficult.

 The main objective for you as a member of the JN is to gain wealth for your country.
-Wealth is the total value of all of your resource, technology, agriculture, industry, healthcare, and military points.
+Wealth is the total value of all of your resources, technology, agriculture, industry, healthcare, and military points.
 Read below for a detailed explanation of what these points are, how to get them, and what they can do for your country below.

 Wealth is what brings prosperity to a nation.
 A country's wealth is the total value of everything in its country.
 Sometimes this number is called GDP or GNP, but for the JN, we will be calling this value the country's "total wealth".
 In the JN, a country's wealth will be the total value of all of its points where a resource point has a value of 1, a technology point has a value of 10, an agriculture point has a value of 20, an industry point has a value of 40, a healthcare point has a vale of 20, and a military point has a value of 50.
 Read below for a complete description of these points, what they can do, and how to get them.
 Remember, all points can be "sold" for 80% of their value in resources.
 (For example, an industry point can be sold for 32 resources.)